MX switch

 Specifically, the MX Black switch was a regular linear switch; the MX Blue switch added an audible click; and the MX Brown switch added a tactile feel similar to the Blue's, without being as loud.

-When Cherry's MX switch patent expired, companies like Gateron and Kailh cloned them, turning them into a de facto standard used by hot swappable mechanical keyboards.
+After Cherry's MX switch patent expired, companies like Gateron and Kailh cloned them, turning them into a de facto standard used by hot swappable mechanical keyboards.

 Clones